 This is not any kind of work that we wanted to do inside, so we purchased a two-burner outdoor propane stove.
-This stove will pull double-duty for us, boiling down maple sap and making lye, so it was a good fit.
+This stove is multi-use for us – we boil down lye for soap, and also maple syrup and sea salt.

-We use a tall stainless steel pot to boil down the lye, and use a low heat setting.
+To boil down the lye, we use a tall stainless steel pot and the lowest heat setting.
 As the water boils off and the lye thickens, it bubbles up, so we always make sure that we leave lots of headspace in the pot for each batch.

 On this crisp fall day, the dark surface of the lye was a stunning mirror of the rippling golden leaves above…It was mesmerizing!